cloud-ark/kubeplus/README.rst

 How does it work?
 ==================

 KubePlus Discovery and Binding Add-on consists of - an aggregated API Server, a mutating webhook, and a platform operator.
-Additionally, KubePlus comes with a small language and a set of endpoints that help with composing Custom Resources together.
+Additionally, KubePlus comes with a set of functions and endpoints that help with composing Custom Resources together.

-KubePlus Language
+KubePlus Functions
 ------------------

 The main goal of KubePlus is to make it easy for Custom Resource users to define "stacks" of Custom Resources to achieve their end goals.
-Towards this we have defined a minimal language that can be used to glue different Custom Resources together.
-Currently the language supports just two functions:
+Towards this we have defined certain functions that can be used to glue different Custom Resources together.

 .. code-block:: bash